 The frame builder Harry Hall was an enthusiastic amateur racing cyclist who opened a shop in Manchester in 1957 and started producing custom built frames which were used by many of the top cyclists of the time.
 Harry gained a reputation as a top cycle mechanic and he and his shop became famous for providing a neutral service vehicle (a mini) at many UK events.
 Harry was also mechanic to Tom Simpson during the ill-fated 1967 Tour de France.
 Harry retired from the shop in 1989, started racing again and amongst his victories included the British National & World Age Related Championship.
 Sadly, Harry died in 2007, but his shop “Harry Hall Cycles” still exists in Manchester and is run by his son Graham.

 The bike is good condition with a few scratches as could be expected for its age.
-It’s topped off with a beautiful red Brooks B17s leather saddle and matching Brooks leather tool bag.
+It’s topped off with a beautiful red Brooks B17s leather saddle.

 We try to ensure every bike is well suited to the rider, as a result we have included the following as a guideline for the ideal rider:

 |Height||5’5″ – 5’9″ (165 – 175cm)|